cloudspokes/node-app-template/README.md

 # node-app-template
-Example Node app demonstrates pipelines, github, use of Express and Uthentication
+Example Node app demonstrates pipelines, github, use of Express and Authentication with Social